Teach a Man Poster

 Why this project ?

-The Food and Agricultural Organization (FAO) estimates in 1983 for the world's per capital consumption of dairy products was an average of 80 kg of liquid milk equivalent.
+According to the Food and Agricultural Organization (FAO) estimates in 1983, the world's per capital consumption of dairy products was an average of 80 kg of liquid milk equivalent.
 In the developed countries, per capital consumption averaged 210 kg while in the developing countries it was as low as 30 kg.
 In the developing countries, the highest per capital consumption was in the southern part of Latin America; in most African countries south of the Sahara it was extremely low and in some countries less than 10 kg.

 In Cameroon, dairy farming is still at a rudimentary stage despite the presence of research institutions and training centers.
 Modern dairy farms are absent and most dairy farmers don't have the technical skills and finances to operate and manage a modern farm.
 In the past, between 1957 - 1981; breeds of holstein, Jersey, Montbelliard, Pinzgauer and brown swiss were imported from USA, France, Austria and Germany and distributed at IRAD (institute of Research for Agricultural Development) known as Animal Research Institute at that time.
 These animals were in Bambui and Jakiri (NWR), Upper Farms Buea (SWR), ENSA-Nkolbison Yaounde (Centre) and Wakwa (Ngoundere) IRAD stations.
 These imported breeds came in as cows, bulls and semen.
 Today, there is a modern processing unit in Ngoundere with milk collection stations in Garoua and Maroua.
 Despite all this, milk production and processing is still in acute shortage and completely absent.
 Artificial insemination (AI) techniques are well implemented but there is still a lot to be done as regards specialized dairy farms that can actually produce, process and market products.
 Moreover, Pastures are under-developed with very few bracharia and guatamala fields in the North west, South West and West Regions.
 Most local breeds and even introduced species like the Holstein depend on indigenous grass species and composed feed for nutrients and minerals.
 A lot of smallholder dairy farmers have abandoned their farms because of intensive labour (feeding, health and investment) given the fact that they are low income farmers who can barely survive.
 Moreover, the milk market is poorly organized.
 There are many factors hindering the development of this particular agribusiness activity most especially the lack of interest from youths who view it as a job meant for wretched people.
 That is the conception of most Cameroonian youths.
 Dairy value chain in Cameroon is under exploited and the few farmers don't have the technical skills to improve on their current systems.
 Most farmers are selling their cows to butchers claiming that it is too much work and they were unable to sell their milk owing to the absence of a processing unit.